Apple Fire in California spreads to over 20,000 acres

 "The fire burned north of us for quite some time and eventually it worked its way over here," one local resident told CBS Los Angeles.

-"There a fire truck sitting among the trees over there next to the home," he said.

 Cal Fire has had engines placed in every neighborhood as more than 1,300 firefighters stood guard, saving hundreds of homes this weekend.
-And the air attack gave the Apple Fire a one-two punch, pushing it further into the San Bernardino National Forest, and away from the communities below.
+And the air attack gave the Apple Fire a one-two punch, pushing it farther into the San Bernardino National Forest and away from the communities below.

 "The firefighters did a fabulous job keeping everything under control they were on it right away," said Joanne Erbe, another resident.